-Students are allowed to drive to practice or games only when special permission is granted by the Athletics Director and only with parental approval (in the interest of clarity, students must have both special permission from the A.D. and parental approval).
-After a practice or game off site, a student may go home with the student's parent or the parent of another student after checking with the coach.
-These arrangements need to be made ahead of time.
+Students are allowed to drive to practice or games only when special permission is granted by the Athletics Director and only with parent/guardian approval (in the interest of clarity, students must have both special permission from the A.D. and parent/guardian approval).
+After a practice or game off site, a student may go home with the student's parent/guardian or the parent/guardian of another student after checking with the coach.
+These arrangements need to be made ahead of time and with the approval of both parent/guardian and the Athletics Director.

-Lockers, Equipment & Uniforms
+Lockers, Equipment, & Uniforms

-- Every student will be assigned a gym locker.
+- Gym lockers are available for athletes.
 It is strongly recommended that students store and lock all of their belongings in their lockers.
-The Academy is not responsible for lost or stolen items. - The locker rooms will be locked during the academic day (8:30 a.m. last period) - Some equipment is issued to athletes for their use during the season, with the expectation that such equipment will be returned at the end of the season. - Uniforms are issued at the beginning of each season and are expected to be returned at the completion of each season. - Athletes who do not return their uniforms or equipment within two weeks after the end of the season will be billed double the cost of the uniform or equipment.
+The Academy is not responsible for lost or stolen items. - The locker rooms will be locked during the academic day (8:30 a.m. last period) - Some equipment is issued to athletes for their use during the season, with the expectation that such equipment will be returned at the end of the season. - Uniforms are issued at the beginning of each season and are expected to be returned at the completion of each season.

+• Athletes who do not return their uniforms or equipment within two weeks after the end of the season will be billed double the cost of the uniform or equipment.